Harry Dunn (police officer): 2024 congressional campaign

 In October 2023, after U.S. Representative John Sarbanes announced that he would not run for re-election in 2024, Dunn expressed interest in a run for his seat in Maryland's 3rd congressional district.
-He officially entered the race on January 5, 2024, running in a crowded Democratic primary field that includes five state legislators—Mark S. Chang, Sarah Elfreth, Terri Hill, Clarence Lam, and Mike Rogers.
+He officially entered the race on January 5, 2024, running in a crowded Democratic primary field that included five state legislators—Mark S. Chang, Sarah Elfreth, Terri Hill, Clarence Lam, and Mike Rogers.
 If elected, Dunn would have been the second Capitol Police officer elected to Congress after Harry Reid's initial election to Nevada's 1st congressional district in 1982.
 As a result of his strong fundraising ability and online presence, Dunn was seen as a frontrunner in the race alongside Elfreth and Lam.
 As of April 2024, Dunn led his opponents in fundraising with $4.5 million in contributions.

 During the Democratic primary, Dunn campaigned on abortion, infrastructure, healthcare, and gun reform.
 He received endorsements from various Democratic celebrities, including U.S. Representatives Nancy Pelosi, Jim Clyburn, Adam Schiff, and Jasmine Crockett, but none from elected officials within the district.
 Dunn pledged not to accept campaign contributions from corporate political action committees (PACs) and criticized AIPAC for getting involved in the primary by running ads for Elfreth.
 He also expressed support for Israel and its right to defend itself amid the Gaza war, opposing conditioning U.S. aid to Israel.
 Dunn also voiced support for a bill to provide $74 billion in funding to Ukraine and Israel and humanitarian aid to the Gaza Strip.
 Dunn supported an amendment introduced by U.S. Senator Chris Van Hollen that would condition U.S. foreign aid on a country's compliance with international law, but later reiterated that he would only support requiring countries to comply with existing conditions as opposed to establishing new conditions.

 Dunn was defeated in the Democratic primary election by state senator Sarah Elfreth on May 14, 2024, placing second with 25.0 percent of the vote.
 He conceded defeat that night and endorsed Elfreth in the general election.